Applying brain science to online learning design can help organisations create more engaging learning and development experiences.

 Corporate and online learning doesn’t have to and shouldn’t be a solitary endeavour.
 Being taught by a near-peer teacher who is a bit more experienced or skilled can be very beneficial for employees.
 Encourage them to pair up with learning partners online or meet up in-person if possible.
 Creating peer learning group opportunities, like group assignments or exercises, and encourage participation in online discussions.

-Also structure the content so learners change groups every so often.
+Also, structure the content so learners change groups every so often.
 A big part of peer learning is the experience that different employees bring to the table.
 Get employees to share their experiences with each other and build up relationships and networks.
 It’s important in an online environment where it can be difficult to meet people.

 Enable better learning with examples related to learners’ experiences so they can better understand new concepts.
 You need to know your target audience so you can use relatable examples.
 Encourage online reflection and discussion so real-life examples can be integrated into the experience.
-That will help you to create content that makes sense to different learners in your organization that they can then apply to their own unique work situations.
+That will help you to create content that makes sense to different learners in your organisation that they can then apply to their own unique work situations.

 Have learners create something new with what they learn.
 Being creative will help them to plant new information into their brains and keep it there.
 Encourage them to produce audio-video reflections about what they created and post them on a discussion thread or share them with peers in a blended learning environment.
 Include online quizzes with long and short-form text-based responses that allow learners to reinforce what they’ve learned.
 Get them to reflect on learning concepts by describing what they created, how they did it, and how it can be applied in their job.

 Retrieval learning is often easier online than in the classroom.
 It involves training the brain to be able retrieve learning, not just store it.
 You can implement automation features into the learning experience using an online learner engagement platform whereby content or questions are sent to the learner to encourage information retrieval at the point of forgetting by allowing learners to practice as much as possible.
-Avoid high-stakes summative testing as situations that can lead to high-anxiety aren’t conducive to information retrieval and long term learning stickiness.
+Avoid high-stakes summative testing as situations that can lead to high-anxiety aren’t conducive to information retrieval and long-term learning stickiness.

 Spaced learning ties into retrieval.
 Use automation features online to release content in a spaced pattern, like alerts that bring learners back to an open quiz you created at an appropriate time along the learning path.